 New business development focuses on new business opportunities and new product innovation, including product design, business model design, and marketing.
 This includes a wide scope of responsibilities that includes marketing planning, strategic partnerships, and increased profitability.
 It is the responsibility of new business development agents to be aware of new market opportunities, possibilities for expansion, competitor product developments, and the company's current sources of revenue.
 This job can be summarized as the source of ideas, initiatives, and activities aimed in the direction of making a business better.

 These skill sets are where the common ground ends though.
-An advertising account executive responsibility is more likely to require skills like "media sales," "powerpoint," "mobile marketing," and "marketing campaigns."
-Whereas a new business development requires skills like "senior level management," "business development," "java," and "product development."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an advertising account executive are more likely to require skills like "media sales," "powerpoint," "mobile marketing," and "marketing campaigns."
+On the other hand, a job as a new business development requires skills like "senior level management," "business development," "java," and "product development."
+As you can see, what employees do in each career varies considerably.

 The duties of a corporate account manager depend on one's line of work or industry of employment.
 Typically, they are responsible for building a company's client base by devising strategies to identify market opportunities, reaching out to clients through calls and correspondence, and securing sales by offering products and services.
 They may also resolve issues and concerns, answer inquiries, process payments, and create billing plans as necessary.
 Furthermore, as a corporate account manager, it is essential to lead and encourage team members, all while implementing the company's policies and regulations.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, advertising account executive responsibilities are more likely to require skills like "media sales," "mobile marketing," "marketing campaigns," and "digital marketing."
-Meanwhile, a corporate account manager might be skilled in areas such as "healthcare," "gpo," "business reviews," and "business development."
+Meanwhile, a corporate account manager has duties that require skills in areas such as "healthcare," "gpo," "business reviews," and "business development."
 These differences highlight just how different the day-to-day in each role looks.

-In general, corporate account managers study at similar levels of education than advertising account executives.
+In general, corporate account managers achieve similar levels of education than advertising account executives.
 They're 2.7% more likely to obtain a Master's Degree while being 1.0% more likely to earn a Doctoral Degree.

 Account managers are employees who act as the bridge between the company they represent and the client of the company.
 They are assigned to handle specific clients so that the company will be able to tailor-fit any product or service according to the clients' requirements.
 Account managers are responsible for maintaining a harmonious relationship between the two parties by ensuring that any agreement made is amenable to both the company and the client.
 They are also responsible for ensuring that the company will be able to provide the needs of the client within any limitation that the client may have.
 Account managers also ensure that the company's reputation and well-being are always considered in any dealings.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from advertising account executives resumes, they are more likely to have skills like "client relationships," "mobile marketing," "marketing campaigns," and "digital marketing."
-But a account manager might have skills like "customer service," "healthcare," "product knowledge," and "work ethic."
+The required skills of the two careers differ considerably.
+For example, advertising account executives are more likely to have skills like "client relationships," "mobile marketing," "marketing campaigns," and "digital marketing."
+But a account manager is more likely to have skills like "customer service," "healthcare," "product knowledge," and "work ethic."

-Account managers are known to earn similar educational levels when compared to advertising account executives.
-Additionally, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Account managers earn the highest salary when working in the technology industry, where they receive an average salary of $76,412.
+Comparatively, advertising account executives have the highest earning potential in the telecommunication industry, with an average salary of $70,702.account managers typically earn similar educational levels compared to advertising account executives.
+Specifically, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 The account sales manager is in charge of the retention of their customer relationship.
 They have to supervise the portfolio of existing clients, develop new business with them, and seek new sales opportunities.
 Account sales managers act as liaisons between the company and customer as well as build strong, long-lasting relationships by providing an improved customer experience.
 It is their responsibility to negotiate contracts and close deals to maximize sales profits.
 Also, they forecast track sales results and prepare reports on account status.